 May 25-28 TSSAA State Championship

 Baseball-TSSAA limits high schools to play a maximum of 30 games played, 4 tournaments (tournaments count as 3 games).

-All high school baseball schedules are due to the SCIAA Office by January 17th.
+All high school baseball schedules are due to the SCIAA Office by March 10th.
 It is the responsibility of the school to contact Memphis Parks for field availability, scheduling and fees.
-The school will be responsible for paying all fees associated with playing on Parks Fields.
-These fees will not be reimbursed.

 Parks Services Fields:

 All games at Tobey (Monday, Wednesday, Thursday) & Willow (Monday, Tuesday, Wednesday, Thursday) must be completed by 6:00 pm.
 Drop dead, no excuses!
 I will update any changes as I receive them from Memphis Parks and Rec.

 Games postponed on Park Commission fields should be rescheduled through the Park Commission office.
 Please contact them at 636-5580 between 10am and 12pm, daily.
 The participating teams should reschedule games postponed on school fields.

 Rainout line for Parks Services fields – (901)323-0023

 The home school is responsible for changes of the field location –You must notify the umpire’s assigning agent of any change: